faq

 frequently asked questions

-• Hey there!
+Hey there!
 I’m Meg.
 I was born and raised in Portland, OR.
-When I’m not fundraising, you might find me goalkeeping on the soccer field, putting on a reading of the latest play I’ve written, or cooking up a tofu stir fry.
+When I’m not working with nonprofits, you might find me goalkeeping on the soccer field, putting on a reading of the latest play I’ve written, or cooking up a tofu stir fry.

-My 7+ year fundraising background has seen me securing five-figure gifts on Broadway (amazingly, I did manage to keep my calm in the same room as Alan Cumming), helping provide hundreds of thousands of meals for Oregonians, winning young donor engagement awards for two nonprofits’ first times, and more.
+My years in fundraising have seen me securing six-figure gifts on Broadway (amazingly, I did manage to keep my calm in the same room as Alan Cumming), helping provide hundreds of thousands of meals for Oregonians, winning donor engagement awards, and more.

 I’m in this line of work because I’m passionate about it.
-And, turns out (*cue the horn toot*), pretty good at it, too.
+And, it turns out (*cue horn toot*), pretty good at it, too.

-• Small and mid-sized organizations often can't afford in-house senior fundraisers, while one-off consultants may struggle to leave a lasting impact (or worse, their plans gather dust on the Executive Director’s desk).
+Small and mid-sized organizations often can't afford full-time senior fundraisers, while one-off consultants may struggle to leave a lasting impact (or worse, their plans gather dust in the Executive Director’s Google Drive).

-What sets me apart isn’t just expertise at a fraction of a full-time cost—I provide strategic guidance and hands-on execution, acting as a partner in implementing long-term solutions that advance your mission.
+What sets me apart isn’t just expertise at a fraction of an in-house cost: I provide strategic guidance and hands-on execution, acting as a partner in implementing long-term solutions that advance your mission.

 That being said, I specialize in: